Mike-Flint/Game-Life/README.md

-# 🕹️ GameLive
+# 🕹️ GameLife

-**GameLive** is a Windows desktop application for interactive simulation and editing with Conway’s Game of Life.
+**GameLife** is a Windows desktop application for interactive simulation and editing with Conway’s Game of Life.

 ---